ajrequenez/poc-ctf-practice/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Info/Dev/Off-Sec practice - The best way to fight the threats, is to understand how they will be used against you.
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Learn how to avoid exploits by practicing building them.
 ---

 Learn by practicing some of the most common exploits in the wild. {% .lead %}